 One of the most important things you can do for deaf/hard-of-hearing individuals in your audience when using presentation software like PowerPoint is to allow sufficient time for them to read the slides before you begin talking.
 For deaf/hard-of-hearing individuals, whether with an interpreter or lip-reading you directly, this means allowing time for them to stop watching the interpreter or you, switch their attention to a slide, read its content, and then return their attention to either the interpreter or you.
 With an interpreter, even more time is required since there is always a lag time between what you say and the signing of that message.

 Four versions are provided below, one with a wait time set at approximately 4 seconds, and others set at 8, 11, and 16 seconds.
-Of course these are approximations and timings will vary from computer to computer.
 Although you could use different timing for each slide, the simplest thing to do is to select one of the four – perhaps 8 seconds – and use that on the background of all slides.

 Downloading the PacerSpacer

 The PacerSpacer is © RIT/NTID.
 You are granted the right to download and use the PacerSpacer in any presentation, whether commercial or not, without requesting permission.
 However, you may not resell the PacerSpacer.
 We ask that you include the source URL location of the PacerSpacer in any handouts you distribute, so that others will learn of it and use it in their presentations.

 To download the animated file right-click (control-click on Mac) on its icon below and save the file ("Save link as...").

 Placing the file in the background of your presentation slides: (PC or Macintosh)

 - Open your existing slide presentation, or begin a new one.

 - Insert the PacerSpacer as a Video on my PC/Video From File into all Slide Masters

 - In the Playback options, set the video to start/play Automatically